jgbarsness/idyll/README.md

 journal manager is a command line tool used to create and manage journal entries.

-install instructions for running from shell:<br /> run `sudo ln -s /path_to_journal_unix_executable /usr/local/bin`<br /> sub the first path for your own personal location of the journal executable in the 'dist' folder<br /> entries are stored as 'journal.txt'
+install instructions for running from shell:<br /> run `sudo ln -s /path_to_journal_unix_executable /usr/local/bin`<br /> sub the first path for your own personal location of the journal executable in the 'dist' folder<br />

-documentation:<br /> 'journal' runs main program. can be followed by a sys argument
+documentation:<br /> 'journal' runs main program. can be followed by a sys argument<br />

 optional sys arguements:<br /> '-e': new entry, title only<br /> '-n': new entry with both a notes and a why section<br /> '-ng': new entry with a notes section<br /> '-nw': new entry with a why section<br />
 '-v': view journal<br />